YottaDB/YDBDoc/MessageRecovery/errors.rst

 FOROFLOW
 -------------------------

-FOROFLOW, FOR commands nested too deeply
+FOROFLOW, FOR commands nested more than xxxx deep on a line

 Compile Time Error: This indicates that a single line contained more than 32 FOR statements.